liamzebedee/rails-docker-container/README.md

  - To start the container, `$ fig up`.
  - To exit, Ctrl+C
  - **IMPORTANT:** When you change your `Gemfile` or `fig.yml`, run `$ fig build`
+ - To run commands within the container, you may open a shell by running `$ fig run web bash`